On the statistical inconsistency of Maximum Parsimony for $k$-tuple-site data: Introduction

+Moreover, note that in combining certain types of single characters we may also lose information.
 For instance, combining two informative characters may lead to a non-informative 2-tuple.
 This can be seen in Figure \ref{Tuple}.
 The first two characters are informative, because the character states $A$ and $G$ occur more than once in both characters.
 Considering these two informative characters as a $2$-tuple, however, is non-informative, because only the character state AA occurs more than once in the $2$-tuple.
 On the other hand, certain combinations of informative and non-informative characters may result in an informative $2$-tuple.
 Again, we see an example in Figure \ref{Tuple}.
 The third character is informative, whereas the fourth character is non-informative.
 The $2$-tuple of both characters is informative.
 It can also easily be seen that a $k$-tuple can only be informative if at least one character that is contained in the $k$-tuple is informative.

-Thus, Maximum Parsimony applied to $k$-tuples of characters may lead to different results than Maximum Parsimony applied to single characters.
-However, at least for four sequences, Maximum Parsimony applied to $k$-tuples of characters will be statistically consistent if and only if it is consistent on the original single characters.
+Thus, MP applied to $k$-tuples of characters may lead to different results than MP applied to single characters.
+However, at least for four sequences, MP applied to $k$-tuples of characters will be statistically consistent if and only if it is consistent for the original single characters.

-\begin{theorem}(Mike Steel and David Penny, 2000) \cite{Steel-Penny} \\ For four sequences and any i.i.d. model of sequence evolution, Maximum Parsimony is statistically consistent on $k$-tuple-site data if and only if Maximum Parsimony is statistically consistent on single-site data. \end{theorem}
+\begin{theorem}[\cite{Steel-Penny}] For four sequences and any i.i.d. model of sequence evolution, MP is statistically consistent on $k$-tuple-site data if and only if MP is statistically consistent on single-site data. \end{theorem}

-As we know that Maximum Parsimony is statistically inconsistent on single-site data \cite{Felsensteinzone}, Theorem \ref{SP} implies that Maximum Parsimony is also statistically inconsistent on $k$-tuple-site data in the special case of four sequences.
+As we know that MP is statistically inconsistent on single-site data \cite{Felsensteinzone}, Theorem \ref{SP} implies that MP is also statistically inconsistent on $k$-tuple-site data in the special case of four sequences.
 This result holds for all $k$ and for all alphabets.
-However, as it only considers four sequences and thus four species, the main motivation for this manuscript is to find out if such an equivalence also holds for more than four sequences and, if not, if Maximum Parsimony is nevertheless statistically inconsistent.
-As the result of Steel and Penny only holds for four sequences and as we want to find out if it can be generalized, we now turn our attention to five taxa.
+However, as it only considers four sequences and thus four species, the main motivation for this manuscript is to find out if such an equivalence also holds for more than four sequences and, if not, if MP is nevertheless statistically inconsistent.
+As the result of Theorem \ref{SP} only holds for four sequences and as we want to find out if it can be generalized, we now turn our attention to five taxa.